Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 However, no companion star was located within proximity.
 In order for HDE to remain in its orbit, its companion star needed a mass larger than a white dwarf or a neutron star.
 And that flickering could only arise from a small object that could undergo such rapid changes.
 Perplexed, scientists looked towards their previous observations and theories to try to determine what this object was.
 They were shocked when they found their solution in a theory that many regarded as a mere mathematical fancy (Ibid).

 The first mention of a black-hole-like object was in the late 1700s when John Mchill and Pierre-Simon Laplace (independent of each other) talked about dark stars, whose gravity would be so large as to prevent any light from leaving their surfaces.
 In 1916 Einstein published his General Theory of Relativity, and physics was never the same.
 It described the universe as a space-time continuum and that gravity causes bends in it.
 The same year the theory was published, Karl Schwarzschild put Einstein’s theory to the test.

 He attempted to find the gravitational effects on stars.
 More specifically, he tested the curvature of space-time inside a star.
 This became known as a singularity, or an area of infinite density and gravitational pull.
 Einstein himself felt that this was merely a mathematical possibility, but nothing more.
 It took more than 50 years until it was regarded not as science fiction but as science fact.

 Components of a Black Hole

 Interestingly, black holes do radiate something called Hawking radiation.
-Virtual particles form in pairs near the event horizon and if one of them gets sucked in then the companion leaves.
+Virtual particles form in pairs near the event horizon; if one of them gets sucked in, the companion leaves.
 Through conservation of energy, this radiation will eventually cause the black hole to evaporate, but a possibility of a firewall could cause complications that scientists are still exploring (Ibid).